RomainLefeuvre/vscode-web-server-template/README.md

 ## About The Project
-This project provides a template for self-hosted web IDE, enabling end user to setup development environment in one command.
+This project provides a template for self-hosted web IDE, enabling end user to set up development environment in one command.

-It describes how to setup the execution environment, deploy an instance of vscode server https://github.com/gitpod-io/openvscode-server and trigger command at the opening of the browser.
+It describes how to customize the execution environment, deploy an instance of VS Code server https://github.com/gitpod-io/openvscode-server and trigger command at the opening of the browser.

-The main advantage of this template is that it provide a full tutorial to provide web ide that :
+The main advantage of this template is that it provide a full tutorial to provide web IDE that :
 * provide custom dev environment
 * install extension needed
 * launch automatically some commands at startup

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Exemple
+An exemple of the usage of the template can be found at https://anonymous.4open.science/r/MSR_2025-6776/README.md

 ## Prerequisites
-The only prerequiste is Docker
+The only prerequisite is Docker

 If you do not have docker, install it : [https://docs.docker.com/engine/install/](https://docs.docker.com/engine/install/)
 <p align="right">(<a href="#readme-top">back to top</a>)</p>